Eleven Health Benefits of Gelatin in Your Diet

 In addition, its high concentration of essential amino acids also makes gelatin a good supplement for maintaining bone and cartilage health.

-Its anti-inflammatory properties fight off aches within these areas.
-At the same time, they decrease your risk of illnesses such as arthritis and osteoarthritis.
+Although evidence is limited, its anti-inflammatory properties fight off aches within these areas.
+At the same time, as concluded by a study published in Seminars in Arthritis and Rheumatism, they decrease your risk of illnesses such as arthritis and osteoarthritis.

 After all, gelatin is composed of more than 90% of proteins with high biological value.
 First of all, they increase energy levels.
 Plus, they also contribute to building more muscle mass and improving endurance.

 Its consumption and topical use minimize the negative effects of the sun and other toxins.
-Hence, they prevent the appearance of premature wrinkles.
+Furthermore, as detailed in a study published in the Journal of the Science of Food and Agriculture, they prevent the appearance of premature wrinkles.